How to answer the 'tell me about yourself' interview question

 How to answer the ‘tell me about yourself’ question

 1. Where are you now?
-Remember, your interviewer isn’t necessarily interested in where you went on holiday straight off the bat; they want to know what you’ve been doing in terms of work.
-This is your opportunity to talk about your current role or your most recent role.
-Try and avoid reading from your CV – they already have this.
-Instead, elaborate on the points on your CV and talk about your successes in your current or most recent role and what you learned.
+The interviewer wants to know what you’ve been doing in terms of work or study.
+Talk about your current or more recent role.
+Avoid reading from your CV – they already have this.
+Instead, dig deeper and give the details about your recent successes and what you’ve learned.

 2. How did you get here?
-This is your chance to touch on roles or experiences you’ve had prior to where you are right now.
-If you’ve just graduated, you can bring in any work experience, placements or internships you’ve done – these count, too!
-This is also a good opportunity to talk about any extra-curricular activities of note that have helped you get to where you are today.
+Touch on roles you’ve had in the past.
+If you’re a recent graduate, bring in any work experience, placements or internships you’ve done – these count too!
+This is also a good opportunity to mention any extra-curricular activities that helped you get to where you are today.
+If it was uni fundraising that kickstarted your passion for the charity sector, bring it up.

 Top tips on answering the ‘tell me about yourself’ question